cms-analysis/HiggsAnalysis-CombinedLimit/docs/what_combine_does/model_and_likelihood.md

 $$N = \prod_X \prod_i f_X(\vec{\theta}_{X}^{i})\mathrm{,}$$

-multiplying together the morphings from each of the individual nuisance parameters from each of the nuisance types.
+With $X$ identifying a given nuisance parameter type; i.e. $N$ multiplies together the morphings from each of the individual nuisance parameters from each of the nuisance types.

 /// details | **Normalization Parameterization Details**